Key Takeaways

 Leucine in 30 Seconds

 Leucine is an essential branched-chain amino acid (BCAA) that your body cannot produce on its own.
-It uniquely triggers muscle protein synthesis through the mTOR pathway, making it crucial for muscle recovery, maintenance, and growth, especially important for active adults over 40.
+It plays a key role in activating muscle protein synthesis through the mTOR pathway, making it important for muscle health, maintenance, and support after exercise, particularly for active adults over 40.

 Leucine as an Essential Branched-Chain Amino Acid (BCAA)